Regular procedure

 In 2024, some 219 legal aid applications were submitted challenging decisions on asylum applications; 113 applications were rejected, 37 implicitly withdrawn, 17 explicitly withdrawn and 39 were positive.[122]
 Considering that over 6,000 appeals were submitted before the IPAC in 2024, the number still remains extremely low.

-Furthermore, in 2024 an amendment to the Legal Aid Law was passed which includes the following:[128]
+In 2024, an amendment to the Legal Aid Law was passed which included the following:[124]

 In 2019, the UN Committee against Torture (UNCAT) stated its concern that prospective recipients of legal aid must argue before a court to convince it about the prospects of success of their claim before being granted legal aid.[126]
 Moreover, the report of the Working Group on the Universal Periodic Review of Cyprus included a recommendation to ensure that asylum applicants have free legal aid during the examination of their application in first instance and from the assistance of a lawyer.[127]